Lernstick/DebianLiveCopy/INSTALL.md

 ### NetBeans

-It's strongly recomment to get the latest release before starting.
+It's strongly recommend to get the latest release before starting.
 Unfortunately they are not packaged for Debian, but you can get the latest release from [their website](https://netbeans.apache.org/download/).
 Follow the instructions in their installer.

 To import the project use "Open Project" and...

-1. select the `lernstickTools` folder
+1. ...select the `lernstickTools` folder
-2. agree to resolve the project problem by building gradle
+2. agree to resolve the project problem by setting up Gradle
-3. select the `jbackpack` folder
+3. ...select the `jbackpack` folder
 4. agree to install the `nb-javac` plugin and follow the instructions in the wizard
-5. select the storage-media-management folder
+5. ...select the `storage-media-management` folder
 6. ignore the dialog about the missing `openjfx` library (this is a false positive)
 7. verify that you can build and run the project in NetBeans
 8. hack & profit.